Correlations between two vortices in dry active matter

-In Figs. \ref{fig:profile}(a) and (b), we show the mean vertical velocity horizontal profiles measured directly from the velocity fields.
-We see that the ferromagnetic states, Fig. \ref{fig:profile}(a), exhibit two peaks of nearly the same magnitude but of contrary signs, and occurring nearly at the outermost vertical tangent of the obstacles, {\em i.e.}, at $x_{l,r}=L/2\mp(D+\delta/2)$, the plus(minus) sign refers to the right(left) obstacle.
-Specifically, the peaks occur at the leftmost point of the left obstacle and at the rightmost point of the right obstacle, which indicates a single rotating structure, or a belt around both obstacles, since at the center of the system, $x=L/2$, the current changes sign, indicating that the vortices have opposite tangential velocities at that location, and is close to zero.
-For the antiferromagnetic states, see Fig. \ref{fig:profile}(b), there are three peaks: two occur, again, at $x_{l,r}$, and are nearly of the same magnitude and have the same sign, and a third peak situated at the center of the system.
+In Fig. \ref{fig:profile}, we show the mean vertical velocity horizontal profiles measured directly from the velocity fields for all four possible correlated states: PCS, Fig. \ref{fig:profile}(a), NCS, Fig. \ref{fig:profile}(b), uncorrelated, Fig. \ref{fig:profile}(c), and low correlation, Fig. \ref{fig:profile}(d).
+We see that the PCS, Fig. \ref{fig:profile}(a), exhibit two peaks of nearly the same magnitude but of opposite signs, and occurring nearly at the outermost vertical tangent of the obstacles, {\em i.e.}, at $x_{l,r}=L/2\mp(D+\delta/2)$, the minus(plus) sign refers to the left(right) obstacle.
+Specifically, the contrary peaks occur at the leftmost point of the left obstacle and at the rightmost point of the right obstacle, and indicates a single rotating structure, or a belt around both obstacles, since at the center of the system, $x=L/2$, the vertical current nearly vanishes.
+For the NCS, Fig. \ref{fig:profile}(b), there are three peaks: two occur, again, at $x_{l,r}$, and are nearly of the same magnitude and have the same sign, and a third peak situated at the center of the system.
 This third peak is broader than the others, spanning the entire gap, with a distinct sign compared to the other peaks and larger in magnitude.